killianobrien/myslides/slides/level5-induction-202425.md

 * The IMA is one of the main professional bodies for mathematicians in the UK.
 * A great resource of mathematics and career information.
 * Events, publications, awards etc
-* Reduced rate student membership - £10
+* Reduced rate student membership for £10 or use the free IMA eStudent scheme.
 * [IMA website](https://ima.org.uk)

 ## Programme leader